Driving and allergic rhinitis

 Avoid air fresheners

 The nose can become a focal point for allergic rhinitis symptoms with congestion, swelling and a runny nose all becoming problematic.
 Therefore, as air fresheners have strong scents concocted with a mix of chemicals, they are likely to make these problems worse.

 Get the vacuum cleaner out!

-Allergens such as pollen, animal dander and dust mites can find their way into the fabric of your car so to get rid of them, and to reduce the effect that they have your body, a regular vacuum is necessary.
+Allergens such as pollen, animal dander and dust mites can find their way into the fabric of your car so, to get rid of them, and to reduce the effect that they have on your body, a regular vacuum is necessary.

 2. Don’t forget your medication!

 The thing about allergic rhinitis is that it can be unpredictable.
 You may wake up in the morning feeling light and healthy but by the evening your eyes have begun to stream, your nose is blocked and your skin has become sore and itchy.